 What gets included when the word pertains to works in a museum?
 Also, what gets left out, overlooked, dissipated, distorted, misapplied, or twisted?

-I thought of what Rujeko Hockley, co-curator of the 2019 Whitney Biennial, wrote about one of its participants, Toyin Ojih Odutola, who was born in Nigeria and emigrated to America when she was five:
+I thought of what Rujeko Hockley, co-curator of the 2019 Whitney Biennial, said about an artist she gave a solo show to in the museum, Toyin Ojih Odutola, an artist who was born in Nigeria and emigrated to America when she was five:

 She encapsulates all of these categories: immigrant, citizen, native-born, foreign-born, native speaker, ESL learner, African-American, but not African-American in the way that we generally mean it here […].
 Her work really pushes us to think about what we mean when we say American, and what we mean when we say American art.

 Without spelling it out, Rujeko raises the issue of diversity almost as a synonym for “American.”
-In my review of the Biennial, I addressed Rujeko’s description of Odutola in my review, responding, “What we mean when we say ‘American’ is a question I have long felt was central to my life.”
+In my review of the Biennial, I brought up Rujeko’s description of Odutola, responding, “What we mean when we say ‘American’ is a question I have long felt was central to my life.”

 As I pointed out in that review, there were 68 artists or collectives in the Biennial who were largely living and working on either the East Coast or West Coast: